 This is the frame, or backbone, of the dock.
-Wahoo Docks uses marine grade aluminum for our mainframes, the supportive part of the anatomy of a boat dock.
+Wahoo Docks uses marine grade aluminum for our mainframes, the supportive part of the of a boat dock.

 Floats are generally located underneath the main frame structure.
 Wahoo Docks uses PermaFloat dock floats, which are extremely durable and offer a 15-year warranty.
 PermaFloat float drums meet Corps of Engineers regulations.
 Their construction features complete filling with foam for optimal buoyancy.